vinaykumar2331/java-Oops/README.md

 > Make sure your terminal is in the `src` directory so the package paths resolve correctly.

-## 📌 Recommended Changes

-- 📛 Consider renaming `programes.java` → `Programs.java` (for correct English spelling and naming convention).
-- 🔒 Keep classes public and each in its own file for better modularity (especially for OOP examples).

 ## 🧠 Ideal For

 - Java beginners learning OOP
 - Students practicing for exams or interviews
 - Quick revision of Java fundamentals through examples

-## 🤝 Contributions

-Contributions and suggestions are welcome!
-Feel free to fork the repo, submit pull requests, or raise issues.

-## 📃 License

-This project is licensed under the [MIT License](LICENSE).